Using Grub 2 as a bootloader for Xen PV guests

 and the host administrator needs to provide the ability to select

-between 32- and 64-bit builds of pvgrub
+between 32- and 64-bit builds of pvgrub.

 The most serious problem today though is the move of most

-distributions from grub-legacy
+distributions from grub-legacy to grub 2, with its radically

 different architecture and configuration file syntax.
 This meant that